APPLICATION / ACCEPTANCE PROCESS

 Applying for the Academic Year & Fall Semester

 You can apply for Residence by filling out the online application.
-Applications will be accepted until April 15, 2017 to be considered for the acceptance lottery.
-Any applications received after April 15, 2017 will be placed on a wait-list on a first-come, first-serve basis.
+Applications will be accepted until April 15, 2018 to be considered for the acceptance lottery.
+Any applications received after April 15, 2018 will be placed on a wait-list on a first-come, first-serve basis.
+You do not have to be accepted to Cambrian at the time of your application, you only must have applied and have a student number.
 Please note: When you apply for Residence you are required to pay a $500.00 deposit.

 Applying for Winter or Summer Semester